Logarithmic stability of parabolic Cauchy problems: Introduction

-The proof of the main result is inspired by that used in the elliptic case by the first author in \cite{Ch} (a substantial improvement of this result will appear in \cite{Ch1}).
-Note however that there is a great difference between the elliptic case and the parabolic case.
-The main difficulty in the parabolic case is due to the fact that the initial time and the final time data are wanting.
-So the proofs are more technical.
-The idea to overcome the fact that the initial time and the final time data are not known is to use a Hardy inequality with respect to time variable.
-This explains partially why we need to work with sufficiently smooth solutions.
-Another difference between the parabolic case and the elliptic case relies on the fact that in the elliptic case the main tool is a three-ball inequality with arbitrary radius.
+In the elliptic case the main tool is a three-ball inequality with arbitrary radius.
 While in the parabolic case the method is based on a three-cylinder inequality (see Theorem \ref{theorem2.1}) in which the radius depends on the distance to the boundary of the time variable.
 Roughly speaking, the radius becomes smaller and smaller as the time variable approaches the boundary.
-For this reason, contrary to the elliptic case where the stability is only of single logarithmic type, the stability is of multiple logarithmic type.